-- Civil Aviation Act 1988;
+- Civil Aviation Act 1988 (Civil Aviation Act);

 - Civil Aviation Regulations 1988;

 - Civil Aviation Safety Regulations 1998;

 - Air Navigation Act 1920;

 - Airspace Regulations 2007;

-- Airports Act 1996;
+- Airports Act 1996 (the Airports Act);

-- Airports (Protection of Airspace) Regulations 1996;
+- Airports (Protection of Airspace) Regulations 1996 (APAR);

 - Air Navigation Regulations 1947;

 - Airport (Building Control) Regulations 1996;

 - Airport (Environment Protection) Regulations 1997;

-- Airports Regulations 1997; - Airports (Control of On-Airports Activities) Regulations 1997; - Airports (Ownership and Interests in Shares) Regulations 1996; - Aviation Transport Security Act 2004; and - Aviation Transport Security Regulations 2005.
+- Airports Regulations 1997;

+- Airports (Control of On-Airports Activities) Regulations 1997; - Airports (Ownership and Interests in Shares) Regulations 1996; - Aviation Transport Security Act 2004; and - Aviation Transport Security Regulations 2005.

-The Civil Aviation Safety Authority (CASA) has primary responsibility for the safety regulation of civil air operations in Australia.
+The Civil Aviation Safety Authority (CASA) has primary responsibility for the safety regulation of civilian aircraft operations in Australia.
 The Civil Aviation Regulations 1988 and the Civil Aviation Safety Regulations 1998 provide the general regulatory controls for the safety of air navigation.
-The regulations empower CASA to issue Manuals of Standards with detailed technical material, which support the regulations.
-The following Manuals of Standards are relevant to the proposed Western Sydney Airport:
+The Regulations enable CASA to issue Manuals of Standards with detailed technical material, which support the regulations.
+The following Manuals of Standards are relevant to the proposed airport:

-- Manual of Standards Part 139 Aerodromes; - Manual of Standards Part 139H Standards Applicable to the Provision of Aerodrome Rescue and Fire Fighting Services; - Manual of Standards Part 172 Air Traffic Services; - Manual of Standards Part 171 Aeronautical Telecommunication and Radio Navigation Services; and - Manual of Standards Part 173 Standards Applicable to Instrument Flight Procedure Design.
+- Manual of Standards Part 139 Aerodromes: - Manual of Standards Part 139H Standards Applicable to the Provision of Aerodrome Rescue and Fire Fighting Services; - Manual of Standards Part 172 Air Traffic Services: - Manual of Standards Part 171 Aeronautical Telecommunication and Radio Navigation Services: and - Manual of Standards Part 173 Standards Applicable to Instrument Flight Procedure Design.

-Prior to the proposed airport commencing operations, CASA would need to be satisfied that appropriate operating procedures, and necessary infrastructure and personnel are in place to ensure the safety of aircraft operations in accordance with the Civil Aviation Act and the CASRs.
-Aircraft operations around the proposed airport would be controlled by the range of aviation-specific Commonwealth Acts and Regulations outlined above.
+Prior to the proposed airport commencing operations, CASA would need to be satisfied that appropriate operating procedures, and necessary infrastructure and personnel are in place to ensure the safety of aircraft operations in accordance with the Civil Aviation Act and the Civil Aviation Safety Regulations.
+Aircraft operations around the proposed airport would be controlled by the aviation-specific Commonwealth Acts and Regulations outlined above.

-14.2.2.1.
-Airspace protection
+14.2.2.1 Airspace protection

-The airspace at and around airports is protected under Part 12 of the Airports Act and the Airports (Protection of Airspace) Regulations 1996 (APAR).
-The protected airspace is defined using international standards as the space above two sets of operational surfaces above the ground around an airport, namely the:
+The airspace at and around airports is protected under Part 12 of the Airports Act and the APAR.
+The protected airspace is defined within international standards as the space above two sets of operational surfaces above the ground around an airport, namely the:

-- Obstacle limitation surface (OLS); and - Procedures for Air Navigation Services Aircraft Operations (PANS-OPS) surfaces.
+- Obstacle Limitation Surface (OLS); and - Procedures for Air Navigation Services Aircraft Operations (PANS-OPS) surfaces.